HotSauce96/Hotsauce96/README.md

 **Currently working as a Payroll Processor at Solvo Global/ Vensure HR Services.
 Finishing the study as Software Developer Technician at CESDE, and looking to continue with my studies which is my passion by these times. 📚**

-*In my free time I like to keep studying new trends into the IT field, and staying at home with my cat. 😸*

 ## Languages and Tools:
 <div>
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/git/git-plain.svg" title="Git" alt="HTML" width="40" height="40"/>&nbsp;